slamora/brackets-wiki/Preferences-System.md

 `definePreference` returns a Preference object which allows you to listen for change events.

+### Code Hints for Preference.
+All the preferences defined are available as code hints in `brackets.json` and `.brackets.json` unless they are excluded.
+You can additionally configure code hint descriptions to each of the preference entry.
+See. this page for more details.

 ### Change Events

 As noted in the last section, you can get change events for individual preference objects.
 You can also get change events for a whole PreferenceSystem: